ElliotRedhead/WorkoutPlanner/TESTING.md

 2. Submission of user credentials exposed password as plaintext, as documented in git tag named: "passwordvulnerability".
 Fixed by use of the werkzeug security module to generate and check password hashes, database now stores passwords in hashed form.

+# DOCUMENTATION OF REMAINING GIT TAGS TO GO HERE.

 ## Testing at Release-Stage

 1. Registering with invalid credentials: Attempts to register with combinations of existing usernames or emails returns a display modal with the corresponding invalid field, the user is not added to the session and unauthorised access is not enabled.